sebastus/Curtain-Wall-Modules/bastion/README.md

 Please note this is intended to be temporary.
 Remove the Bastion once debugging and research tasks are complete.

 &nbsp;
-# How to use

-At the Curtain Wall modules level, run

-`python codegen/src/main.py add -m bastion -g {resource group name}`

-&nbsp;
-# Execution requirements TODO

-&nbsp;
-# Changes you need to make TODO

-&nbsp;
-# References to other module outputs TODO
+# References to other module outputs

 - resource_group
 - well_known_subnets["AzureBastionSubnet"]